casidiablo/multidex/README.md

 - Declare `android.support.multidex.MultiDexApplication` as the application in your `AndroidManifest.xml`
-- Have your `Application` extends `android.support.multidex.MultiDexApplication`
+- Have your `Application` extends `android.support.multidex.MultiDexApplication`, or...
 - Have your `Application` override `attachBaseContext` starting with:

 ```java